wildfly-extras/wildfly-mcp/README.md

 }
 ```

+## Default WildFly server host and port

+If no host is provided, `localhost` is used.
+If no port is provided, `9990` is used.
+You can configure default host and port using the system properties `-Dorg.wildfly.host.name=<host name>` and `-Dorg.wildfly.port=<port>`

 ## Available Tools

 ### getWildFlyStatus
 Get the status of the WildFly server running on the provided host and port arguments.

 **Inputs**:
 - `host`: The host name on which the WildFly server is running.
+Optional, `localhost` is used by default.
 - `port`: The port the WildFly server is listening on.
+Optional, `9990` is used by default.

 ### getWildFlyConsumedMemory
 Get the percentage of memory consumed by the WildFly server running on the provided host and port arguments.

 **Inputs**:
 - `host`: The host name on which the WildFly server is running.
+Optional, `localhost` is used by default.
 - `port`: The port the WildFly server is listening on.
+Optional, `9990` is used by default.

 ### getWildFlyConsumedCPU
 Get the percentage of cpu consumed by the WildFly server running on the provided host and port arguments.

 **Inputs**:
 - `host`: The host name on which the WildFly server is running.
+Optional, `localhost` is used by default.
 - `port`: The port the WildFly server is listening on.
+Optional, `9990` is used by default.

 ### getWildFlyLogFileContent
 Get the log file content of the WildFly server running on the provided host and port arguments.

 **Inputs**:
 - `host`: The host name on which the WildFly server is running.
+Optional, `localhost` is used by default.
 - `port`: The port the WildFly server is listening on.
+Optional, `9990` is used by default.
 - `numberOfLines`: The optional number of log file lines to retrieve.
-By default all lines are retrieved.
+By default the last 200 lines are retrieved.
+Use `-1` to get all lines.
 - `userName`: The admin user name.
 Optional.
 - `password`: The admin user password.
 Optional.